Development and deployment process

 • A GitHub Action will run, creating a GitHub release and then publishing the package to the appropriate package repository (NPM or PyPI).
 For more information about these actions read GitHub Actions.

-Test on preview
+Test on development

-You should consider doing some manual testing of your own when a change has been made on preview.
+You should consider doing some manual testing of your own when a change has been made on development.
 For larger changes and new features you may also want to take some screenshots to share with your team’s product manager, or have them go through the journey themselves.

 Note